 A selection of photos showing the real-life characters central to the Umbilicus plot.
-And a few items from the scrapbook that Paula Gruben’s birth mom made for her, to explain her side of the story.
+And a few items from the scrapbook that the author’s birth mother made for her, to explain her side of the story.

-Below: Left to right – Paula’s adoptive mom, aged 21 in 1966; Paula’s birth mom, aged 21 and unknowingly pregnant with Paula in 1974; Paula on her 21st birthday in 1995.
-Paula’s birth mom was 21 when she had Paula, and Paula was 21 when she found her birth mom.
+Below: Left to right – Paula’s adoptive mother, aged 21 in 1966; Paula’s birth mother, aged 21 and unknowingly pregnant with Paula in 1974; Paula on her 21st birthday in 1995.
+Paula’s birth mother was 21 when she had Paula, and Paula was 21 when she reunited with her birth mother.
 Each one of these newly-minted 21-year-old South Africans was about to embark on a life-changing trip to London, albeit for three different reasons, and during three different eras – mid-60s, mid-70s, and mid-90s.
 Images supplied.

 Above: Paula’s 24-year-old biological father playing in the band ADDAM at La Boheme (nightclub) in Bulawayo, Rhodesia, July 1973 – the year before Paula was born.
 Image supplied.